-Do you have a new PC with Windows 11 or did you just install it yourself?
-You may want to share your computer with other people, so you have to add a new user to Windows 11.
+Do you have a new Windows 11 PC, or did you just install the operating system yourself?
+You may need to share your computer with others, so you must add a new user to Windows 11.
 If that’s the case, you are in the right place.
-In this guide, we show you how to create and add a new user in Windows 11.
-It doesn’t matter if you want to add a Microsoft or a local account, we’ve got you covered:
+In this guide, I’ll show you how to create and add a new user in Windows 11.
+It doesn’t matter if you want to add a Microsoft or a local account; I’ve got you covered:

-IMPORTANT: If you want to create a Microsoft account, you should do that in a web browser to set it up correctly, including with the appropriate recovery information, in case you later forget the password.
-We have a separate guide with 3 ways to create a Microsoft account from your browser that you should read first.
-In this guide, we show you how to add Microsoft accounts that were created previously and how to create and add local user accounts to Windows 11.
-Note that all the procedures in this guide work only if you’re using an administrator account with the permissions required to create new users.
+IMPORTANT: If you want to create a Microsoft account, you should use a web browser to set everything up correctly, including the appropriate recovery information, in case you later forget the password.
+Here are 3 ways to create a Microsoft account from your browser.
+In this guide, I show you how to add existing Microsoft accounts and how to make and add local user accounts to Windows 11.
+Note that the instructions in this guide only work if you’re logged into Windows 11 with an administrator account with the permissions required to create new users.

 You can add both Microsoft accounts and local accounts from the Settings app.
-To do that, first open Settings in Windows 11.
-One way to do that is to press the Windows + I keys on the keyboard.
+To do that, open Settings in Windows 11.
+One way is to press the Windows + I keys on the keyboard.
 Then, in the Settings app, select Accounts on the left and go to Other users.
-If you don’t see this option, you’re using an older version of Windows 11, and you need to go to Family & other users on the right.
+If you don’t see this option, you’re using an older version of Windows 11, and you need to go to Family & other users instead.

 Now you have options for adding other accounts to Windows 11.
 In the Other users section, click or tap the Add account button next to “Add other user.”

 This action opens the Microsoft account window.
-If you want to add a Microsoft account to Windows 11, read section 1.a.
-If you want to create and add a local account, read section 1.b.
+If you want to add a Microsoft account to Windows 11, read section 1.a of this guide.
+To create and add a local account, read section 1.b.

 If you want to add a Microsoft account, enter the email address or phone number associated with your account, and press Next.

 The Microsoft account is now added to your Windows 11 computer.
-You are not required to enter its password because it will be requested automatically on its first log in.
-Press Finish and you are done.
+You are not required to enter its password because it will be requested automatically on the first login.
+Press Finish, and you are done.